 The Thread class represents a single thread of execution in the target process.
-Any Process will have at least one Thread, and multi-threaded target processes may have more.
-Each Thread will have an associated integral value known as its LWP, which serves as a handle for communicating with the OS about the thread (e.g., a PID value on Linux).
+Any Process has at least one Thread, and multi-threaded target processes may have more.
+Each Thread has an associated integral value known as its LWP, which serves as a handle for communicating with the OS about the thread (e.g., a PID value on Linux).
 On some systems, depending on availability, a Thread may have information from the user space threading library.